Virginia Beach, Virginia: Religion

+Ethnic groups

 Economy

 Virginia Beach is composed of a variety of industries, including national and international corporate headquarters, advanced manufacturers, defense contractors and locally owned businesses.
 The city's location and business climate have made it a hub of international commerce, as nearly 200 foreign firms have established a presence, an office location or their North American headquarters in Hampton Roads.
-Twenty internationally based firms have their U.S. or North American headquarters in Virginia Beach, including companies like Stihl, Busch Vacuum Solutions, IMS Gear, and Sanjo Corte Fino.
+Twenty internationally based firms have their U.S. or North American headquarters in Virginia Beach, including companies like Stihl, London Bridge Trading Company, Busch Vacuum Solutions, IMS Gear, and Sanjo Corte Fino.
 Other major companies headquartered in Virginia Beach include Amerigroup, the Christian Broadcasting Network and Operation Blessing International.
 Other major employers include GEICO, VT and Navy Exchange Service Command.
 In addition, Virginia Beach is home to a number of small, innovative companies, such as Morphix Technologies, who cater for military industry.
+In September 2023, it was announced that Amazon will build 2 new operational delivery facilities in Virginia Beach.
 Virginia Beach was ranked at number 45 on Forbes list of best places for business and careers.

 Tourism produces a large share of Virginia Beach's economy.
 With an estimated $857 million spent in tourism related industries, 14,900 jobs cater to 2.75 million visitors.
 City coffers benefit as visitors provide $73 million in revenue.
 Virginia Beach opened a Convention Center in 2005 which caters to large group meetings and events.
 Hotels not only line the oceanfront but also cluster around Virginia Beach Town Center and other parts of the city.
 Restaurants and entertainment industries also directly benefit from Virginia Beach's tourism.